 On January 14, 2021, Plaintiff Michael Ho ("Plaintiff" or "Ho") filed a Civil Complaint for Damages and Restitution ("Complaint") against the Company.
 The Complaint alleges six causes of action against the Company, (1) Breach of Written Contract; (2) Breach of Implied Contract; (3) Quasi-Contract; (4) Services Rendered; (5) Intentional Interference with Prospective Economic Relations; and (6) Negligent Interference with Prospective Economic Relations.
 The claims arise from the same set of facts.
 Ho alleges that the Company profited from commercially-sensitive information he shared with the Company and then it refused to compensate him for his role in securing the acquisition of a supplier of energy for the Company.
 On February 22, 2021, the Company responded to Mr. Ho's Complaint with a general denial and the assertion of applicable affirmative defenses.
 Then, on February 25, 2021, the Company removed the action to the United States District Court in the Central District of California, where the action remains pending.
 The Company filed a motion for summary judgment/adjudication of all causes of action.
-On February 24, 2022, where it vacated the March 3, 2022 trial date and ordered the parties to meet and confer on a new trial date.
+On February 11, 2022, the Court granted the motion and dismissed Ho's 2nd, 5th and 6th causes of action.
+Discovery is substantially closed.
 The Court held a pre-trial conference on February 24, 2022, where it vacated the March 3, 2022 trial date and ordered the parties to meet and confer on a new trial date.
-The Court noted that a jury is more likely to accept \$150 as an appropriate damages amount if liability is found, as opposed to the various theories espoused by Ho that result in multi-million-dollar recoveries.
-Due to outstanding issues of fact and law, it is impossible to predict the outcome at this time; however, after consulting legal counsel, the Company is confident that it will prevail in this litigation, since it did not have a contract with Mr. Ho and he did not disclose any commercially-sensitive information under any mutual nondisclosure agreement that was used to structure any joint venture with energy p
+The Court discussed the various theories of damages maintained by the parties.
+In its ruling on the summary judgment motion and at the pre-trial conference on February 24, 2022, the Court noted that a jury is more likely to accept \$150 as an appropriate damages amount if liability is found, as opposed to the various theories espoused by Ho that result in multi-million-dollar recoveries.
+Due to outstanding issues of fact and law, it is impossible to predict the outcome at this time; however, after consulting legal counsel, the Company is confident that it will prevail in this litigation, since it did not hav